-T-Mobile is currently the third largest wireless carrier in the United States, serving approximately 72.6 million customers under the T-Mobile and MetroPCS brands.2 Through its owned and operated retail stores, third-party distributors, and its websites, T-Mobile offers
+T-Mobile is currently the third largest wireless carrier in the United States, serving approximately 72.6 million customers under the T-Mobile and MetroPCS brands.
+2 Through its owned and operated retail stores, third-party distributors, and its websites, T-Mobile offers wireless voice and data services to residential and business customers in the United States, Puerto Rico, and the U.S. Virgin Islands, as well as a wide selection of wireless devices and accessories.

-1 Individual applications have been filed to transfer control of the radio station licenses, leases, subleases, satellite earth station licenses, submarine cable landing licenses, experimental licenses, and domestic and international Section 214 authorizations involved in this transaction.
-ULS File No. 0008224209 is the lead wireless application; see also Joint Application for Consent to Transfer Control of Domestic and International Authority Pursuant to Section 214 of the Communications Act, as amended, WT Docket No 18-197 (filed June 18, 2018).

-2 T-Mobile US, Inc., Annual Report (Form 10-K), at 37 (Feb.
+- Individual applications have been filed to transfer control of the radio station licenses, leases, subleases, satellite earth station licenses, submarine cable landing licenses, experimental licenses, and domestic and international Section 214 authorizations involved in this transaction.
+ULS File No. 0008224209 is the lead wireless application; see also Joint Application for Consent to Transfer Control of Domestic and International Authority Pursuant to Section 214 of the Communications Act, as amended, WT Docket No 18-197 (filed June 18, 2018). - T-Mobile US, Inc., Annual Report (Form 10-K), at 37 (Feb.
 7, 2018), http://investor.t-mobile.com/Cache/392104903.pdf ("T-Mobile 2017 10-K").